 The City of Eugene's Public Art collection can be seen in many places throughout the city.

-Art at the Hult Center The Hult Center for the Performing Arts is the home of many treasures of public art.
+The Hult Center for the Performing Arts is the home of many treasures of public art.
 Art at the Hult includes a permanent collection on display, as well as work that is architecturally integrated throughout the building.

 The Hult Center is remarkable for the extent to which visual arts have been architecturally integrated and the variety of the art works themselves.
 Ranging from hand-painted tiles in the restrooms to the house curtain in the Silva Concert Hall, works by 30 artists and crafts people were planned and executed in concert with the building construction.
 These collected art treasures help to make the Hult Center a popular visitors’ attraction in Eugene.

-Other places to see public art include the Eugene Public Library, the Eugene Airport, City parks, and the City's Public Works Division.
+Other places to see public art include the Eugene Public Library, the Eugene Airport, City parks and the City's Public Works Division.